mnsami/minasami.com/_posts/2025-11-10-periodically-run-database-backup.md

 The `mysqldump` command for app2 was returning a non-zero exit code (probably a warning about `--routines` or `--triggers`), and `set -e` saw that as a fatal error and killed the entire script.

-**The fix**: Temporarily disable strict mode around commands that might have non-critical failures:
+**First attempt at a fix**: Temporarily disable strict mode around commands that might have non-critical failures:

 ```bash
 for DB in $DATABASES; do